hphelion/documentation/cloudos/manage.troubleshooting.md

 ##### Solution

 * Verify that a public network is configured in the Admin node.
-* Redo the steps for Cloud Administration node internet access prerequisite - see "Set Admin Node Prerequisites" in the HP Cloud OS Installation and Configuration Dashboard.
+* Redo the steps for Cloud Administration node internet access prerequisite - see "Set Admin Node Prerequisites" in the HP Helion Cloud OS Installation and Configuration Dashboard.
 * Correct the proxy entries and/or specify a different proxy host and/or port.

 You must do pre-work before starting cloud deployment.
 If there are any incorrect details, the entire operation must be re-done.